MikeSpa/ethernaut/README.md

 Typically one should follow the checks-effects-interactions pattern to avoid reentrancy attacks, there can be other circumstances (such as multiple external calls at the end of a function) where issues such as this can arise.

 Note: An external CALL can use at most 63/64 of the gas currently available at the time of the CALL.
 Thus, depending on how much gas is required to complete a transaction, a transaction of sufficiently high gas (i.e. one such that 1/64 of the gas is capable of completing the remaining opcodes in the parent call) can be used to mitigate this particular attack.

+# 21) Shop

+Success condition:
+> Сan you get the item from the shop for less than the price asked?

+This level is similar to the Elevator one, where you the level contract calls an external function and you need to give two different answers.
+Here the function that gets called is `price()`.

+The difference here is that the function called must be a view meaning it cannot change the state of the variable.
+We have to find another way to give a different answer the second time the function is called.
+The only thing that chage between the two call is the `isSold` variable in the Shop contract.
+We can use it to give a different answer.
+With a simple terniary operator: ```Shop(victim).isSold() ?
+1 : 100;```

+---
+### View function
+View function cannot modify the state of the contract, The following statements are considered modifying the state:

+- Writing to state variables.
+- Emitting events.
+- Creating other contracts.
+- Using selfdestruct.
+- Sending Ether via calls.
+- Calling any function not marked view or pure.
+- Using low-level calls.
+- Using inline assembly that contains certain opcodes.

+---
+## Level completed!

+Contracts can manipulate data seen by other contracts in any way they want.

+It's unsafe to change the state based on external and untrusted contracts logic.